Sri Lanka: Leftist Dissanayake declared president-elect – DW – 09/22/2024

 Wickremesinghe did not immediately concede.
 However, Foreign Minister Ali Sabry said it appeared clear that Dissanayake had won.

-"Though I heavily campaigned for President Ranil Wickremesinghe, the people of Sri Lanka have made their decision, and I fully respect their mandate for Anura Kumara Dissanayaka," Sabry said on social media.
+"Though I heavily campaigned for President Ranil Wickremesinghe, the people of Sri Lanka have made their decision, and I fully respect their mandate for Anura Kumara Dissanayake," Sabry said on social media.

 Meanwhile, Vijitha Herath, a delegate from Dissanayake's party, said they were confident of victory but urged supporters to stay patient as the count went on.